jonhare/COMP3204/index.md

 ## Lectures
 The lectures for this course will be given by [Professor Mark Nixon](http://www.ecs.soton.ac.uk/people/msn) ([email](mailto:msn@ecs.soton.ac.uk)) and <a href="http://www.ecs.soton.ac.uk/people/jsh2">Dr Jonathon Hare</a> ([email](mailto:jsh2@ecs.soton.ac.uk)).
 Mark will give the lectures for the first part of the course, and Jon will finish with the second half.

-There will be three lectures each week up to around the end of week 8; you'll then have about three week to work on your final coursework & Jon will make himself available in his office during the lecture slots for anyone looking for help or guidance.
-After the Christmas vacation we'll run a revision lecture and also give feedback on the group coursework.
+There will be three lectures each week up to around the end of week 8; you'll then have about three weeks to work on your final coursework & Jon will make himself available in his office during the lecture slots for anyone looking for help or guidance.
+We'll likely throw in a couple of bonus lectures during the last weeks to cover additional material and give feedback.
+After the Christmas vacation we'll run a revision lecture and also give feedback (and prizes!) for the group coursework.

 The lecture slots are as follows:

 Day       | Time | Room
 ----------|------|-----------------------
 Mondays   | 5PM  | 7/3031 (Lanchester L/R F2)
-Tuesdays  | 5PM  | 35/1001 (David Kiddle [or "Old Zepler" if you've been around long enough!])
+Tuesdays  | 5PM  | 35/1001 (David Kiddle/"Old Zepler")
 Thursdays | 10AM | 13/3021 (Tizard)

 ## Lecture Materials